 A dual diagnosis treatment program integrates treatment for substance abuse and psychological disorders, which are known together as co-occurring disorders.
 Substance use disorder, also known as addiction, very frequently co-occurs with other emotional and mental health conditions.
 When an individual has both conditions, he/she is designated as having a dual diagnosis.

-A dual diagnosis program integrates treatment for substance abuse and psychological disorders, which are known togeter as co-occurring disorders.
-Substance Use Disorder, also known as addiction, very frequently co-occurs with other emotional and mental health conditions.
-When an individual has both conditions, he/she is designated as having a ‘dual diagnosis.’
 For example, a person may be addicted to heroin but also suffer from depression.
 This individual would be considered a dual diagnosis.
-Evoke Wellness Massachusetts Dual Diagnosis program targets both conditions equally to help a person overcome their SUD and to improve or manage their emotional and mental health disorder.
+The Evoke Wellness Massachusetts dual diagnosis treatment program targets both conditions equally to help a person overcome their SUD and to improve or manage their emotional and mental health disorder.

 A psychological disorder often improves when a person is on the right medication or combination of drugs.
-Our Dual Diagnosis program assigns each client to their own psychiatrist, who will safely prescribe medications to help reduce negative symptoms and promote emotional well-being; and to stabilize their mental health.
+Our dual diagnosis treatment program near Boston, Massachusetts assigns each patient to their own psychiatrist, who will safely prescribe medications to help reduce negative symptoms and promote emotional well-being to stabilize their mental health.
 Clients can always refuse medications, and we only encourage dual diagnosis clients that are open to using safe prescription medications prescribed by our psychiatrist.

 - Anxiety Disorders

 - Obsessive-Compulsive Disorder

 - Post-Traumatic Stress Disorder